beaufortfrancois/kyle.machul.is/_posts/2008-04-29-libusb-libftdi-latency-and-my-own-stupidity.markdown

 Linux:

 Time between I/O Iterations: 0.015991s

 Average Frequency: 62.534351 per second

 Windows:

 Time between I/O Iterations: 0.000942s

 Average Frequency: 980.382853 per second

 Yeah.
 Bit of a difference, eh?
 So something was causing I/O iterations on linux to take around 16ms each, while on windows, we were getting 1 iteration per millisecond, and achieving near the 1khz that's mentioned by Novint all the time.
 This is running on the EXACT same code, up to the point of the FTDI library being used.
 The Windows version was using the ftd2xx drivers, while linux was using libftdi. ftd2xx on linux seemed to run decently fast, though I don't have the number handy at the moment.

 Now, I'd read a few things around the net about libftdi being ridiculously slow, mostly in terms of bitbanging though.
 Either way, I figured it was something in either libftdi or libusb that was causing the slowdown.
 Rebuilt everything with -gp and let gprof at it for a while, just to see that, nope, it was just sitting there waiting during the I/O loop, for 16ms at a time.

 At this point, I start wondering if it's not the synchronousity of libusb-0.1 that's slowing me down.
-Luckily, <A HREF='http://libusb.wiki.sourceforge.net/Libusb1.0'>libusb-1.0 is in development right now, which enable asynchronous transfers for usb</A>.
+Luckily, [libusb-1.0 is in development right now, which enable asynchronous transfers for usb][3].
 Pulled the dev branch of that, tried it out.
 Asynchronous sends, writes are superfast, reads...
 16ms.

 Damnit.